-Kareem Abdul-Jabbar plays a pilot mistaken for Kareem who actually is Abdul-Jabbar, and admits as much when criticized for his lack of success in the NBA by a little boy.
+Kareem Abdul-Jabbar plays a pilot mistaken for Kareem who actually is Abdul-Jabbar, and admits as much when criticized for his lack of effort in the NBA by a little boy.
+And as the unconscious co-pilot is dragged from the cockpit, he's wearing Kareem's goggles, Lakers shorts and sneakers.

 Robert Stack, forgetting that he's not playing Eliot Ness: